COVID-19 & CHange, INc.

 Our process involves following the best risk assessments/directives available while also balancing our obligations and convictions regarding providing mental health care on the front lines during a time of national crisis, overlaid with an emphasis on the ways our counselors and clients must be provided room to grapple with their own sense of risk.

-Is Change, Inc. currently still seeing clients for in-person sessions?
+Is Change, Inc. currently seeing clients for in-person sessions?

 How does Change, Inc. manage the number of people in its physical spaces?

 We have 2 locations, and each location has 4 therapy offices.
 Generally speaking, we keep a minimum of 1 of 4 spaces open per day to create margin for make-ups and not tax our facilities too heavily (existing intentional policy), which means that the maximum number of persons in our buildings is normally 6-8.
-Currently, with the changing of over 50% of our counselors to online sessions only, that number is reduced to 3-5 people in a building at any given time, interacting in dyads (1 on 1) or triads (1 on 2, as with couples therapy).
+Currently, with nearly all of our counselors performing online sessions only, that number is reduced to 2-4 people in a building at any given time, interacting in dyads (1 on 1) or triads (1 on 2, as with couples therapy).
 This does not account for therapists who may be off on vacation or clients who may cancel or reschedule, leaving even less people in the building at any given time.

 Is Change, Inc, offering free or discounted sessions?

 Yes!
 As a matter of existing protocol, Change, Inc. offers both a sliding scale and reduced fee and/or pro bono sessions.
 However, in response to COVID-19, we want to be even more pro-active about getting folks the help they need at a cost they can afford.
-If you have suffered a financial impact due to COVID-19 and would like us to consider reducing your counseling fees, please fill out our COVID-19 Financial Impact Questionnaire (COVID-FIQ)!
+If you have already signed up for counseling with us, and have suffered a financial impact due to COVID-19 and would like us to consider reducing your counseling fees, please fill out our COVID-19 Financial Impact Questionnaire (COVID-FIQ)!
 We will endeavor to get back with you about it within 3 business days.
+(If you’re not yet a client, we’ll ask you to please go through our normal sign-up process by calling/emailing/using the website contact form, at which time you can mention your interest in COVID-19-related financial considerations.)

 Should I come to in-person sessions?